Francesco-Sovrano/In-Context-Symbolic-Regression-KAN/README.md

 - train MSE
 - test MSE
 - predicted symbolic formula
-- timing information (if enabled)
+- timing information when enabled

-If a run fails, the script still appends a row containing the configuration and an `error` field.
-This is important for transparent reporting of unavailable runs.
+If a run fails, the script still appends a row with the configuration and an `error` field.
+This is intentional and should be preserved for transparent reporting.

 ---